shreyaajainn31/DMQL-Project/README.md

 CREATING TABLE
 --------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------
-First create the tables by copying the [script from here] (https://github.com/mitalisable/DMQL-Project/blob/main/sql-scripts/create-table/new-script-for-table-creation.sql) and then running it on postgres.
+First create the tables by copying the script.
 Go to the folder sql-scripts -> create-table -> new-script-for-table-creation.sql
 and then copy the data.